If the support function of the pelvic floor fails, prolapse symptoms can occur.

 - a feeling of tightness in the lower back

 - the feeling to sit on something

 - difficulties with urinating or defecating

 - anterior vagina wall (bladder prolapse or cystocele)

 - posterior vagina wall (bowel prolapse or rectocele)

 - small interstine (enterocele)

-- also it is possible that multiple organs prolapse at once
+- furthermore it is possible that multiple organs prolapse at once

 Even if a prolapse must be corrected surgically, it is useful to learn using the pelvic floor muscles in the proper way.
 This is important to maintain the surgical result as good as possible and to prevent the re-emergence of a possible subsidence.